zarr-developers/VirtualiZarr/docs/core_team_guide.md

    Apply the relevant labels.
 This is a bit of an art, and comes with experience.
 Look at similar issues to get a feel for how things are labeled.

-   If the issue is clearly defined and the fix seems relatively straightforward, label the issue as `contrib-good-first-issue`.
+   If the issue is clearly defined and the fix seems relatively straightforward, label the issue as `good-first-issue`.
-   You can also remove the `needs triage` label that is automatically applied to all newly-opened issues.

 8. **Where should the poster look to fix the issue?**